Error bounds for computing the expectation by Markov chain Monte Carlo: Error bounds

 where $a_k$ is chosen as in Proposition~\ref{expl_stat} and therefore $\sum_{k=1}^{\abs{D}-1} \abs{a_k}^2\leq\norm{f}{2}^2$.
 From the preceding analysis of the individual error we have an upper error bound.
 Now we consider $f=u_1$, where obviously $\norm{u_1}{2}=1$ and get by applying \eqref{err_present} that

 Thus the error bound is attained for $u_1$ and by \eqref{mono_inc} everything is shown. \end{proof}

 Finally an explicit presentation for the worst case error on the class of bounded functions with respect to $\norm{\cdot}{2}$ is shown.
 Notice, that \eqref{err_class_eq} is an equality, which means that the integration error is completely known if we start with the stationary distribution.
-In some artificial cases this method even beats direct simulation, e.g. if all eigenvalues are smaller than zero or if one specific $\beta_i<0$ and the goal is to approximate $S(u_i)$.
+In some artificial cases this method even beats direct simulation, e.g. if one specific $\beta_i<0$ and the goal is to approximate $S(u_i)$ or if all eigenvalues are smaller than zero.
 In \cite[Remark 3, p.617]{eigen_neg} the authors state a simple transition matrix where $\beta_i=-\frac{1}{\abs{D}-1}$ for all $i$.
 Now one could think to construct a transition matrix where $\beta_1$ is close to $-1$ and therefore damp the integration error.
 But it is well known that this is not possible for large $\abs{D}$, since $\beta_1\geq -\frac{1}{\abs{D}-1}$.\\

 In the next subsection we link the results to a more general framework, where the unrealistic assumption that the initial distribution is the stationary one is abandoned.